airpair/git-powered-collaborative-blogging/post.md

 `touch getting-started.man`

 - [Starting a post](/posts/new) is a piece of cake.
 - Forking is as easy as hitting the orange 'Fork this post' button in the right rail.
+Try it :)
 - All new posts are forkable, previous authors need to enable the fork button to appear.
 - The [Posts in community review](/posts/in-community-review) page shows posts waiting for feedback before publishing.